hashicorp/terraform/website/source/docs/enterprise/runs/multifactor-authentication.html.md

 ## Setting Up AWS Multi-Factor Authentication

-Before you are able to set up multi-factor authentication in atlas, you must set up an IAM user in AWS.
+Before you are able to set up multi-factor authentication in Terraform Enterprise, you must set up an IAM user in AWS.
 More details about creating an IAM user can be found [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable.html).
 Setting up an AWS IAM user will provide you with the serial number and access keys that you will need in order to connect to AWS Secure Token Service.

 In order to set up multi-factor authentication for your organization, you must have the following environment variables in your configuration: 'AWS_ACCESS_KEY_ID", "AWS_SECRET_ACCESS_KEY", "AWS_MFA_SERIAL_NUMBER".
 You can set these variables at `/settings/organization_variables.`

 ## Enabling AWS Multi-Factor Authentication

-To enable multi-factor authentication, visit the environment settings page in
+To enable multi-factor authentication, visit the environment settings page: `terraform/<organization>/environments/<environment>/settings`.
-Atlas: `terraform/<organization>/environments/<environment>/settings`.
 Use the drop down labeled "AWS Multi-Factor Authentication
 ".
 There are currently three levels available: "never", "applies only", and "plans and applies".
 Once you have selected your desired level, save your settings.
 All subsequent runs on the environment will now require the selected level of authentication.

 ## Using AWS Multi-Factor Authentication